NoamBarak/FIFA24/README.md

 ## Key Steps 🔑
 1. **Data Preprocessing**:
-   - Handled high cardinality categorical features like 'Nation' and 'Club' to avoid sparse data.
+   - Handled high cardinality categorical features to avoid sparse data.
-   - Replaced 'Club Name' with 'Club Rate' to reduce parameters.

 2. **Gender Analysis**:
    - Investigated differences in male and female player distributions and their impact on model performance.